Graph rewriting

 strat onf { Onf (S) }

-Each rule replaces an edge label by another.
-For instance, the rule B2A removes and edge with an B label and adds one with an A label.
+Each rule replaces one edge label with another.
+For example, the rule B2A removes an edge with a B label and adds one with an A label.

-The schema below shows how the four rules act on these 4 graphs:
+The schema below shows how the four rules act on these four graphs:

 input.gr